Suu Kyi and Myanmar face chorus of anger over Rohingya crisis

 The recent violence, which kicked off last October when a small Rohingya militant group ambushed border posts, is the worst Rakhine has witnessed in years with the UN saying Myanmar's army may have committed ethnic cleansing in its response.

-De facto leader Suu Kyi, a former political prisoner of Myanmar's junta, has come under increasing fire over her perceived unwillingness to speak out against the treatment of the Rohingya or chastise the military.
+De facto leader Suu Kyi, a former political prisoner of Myanmar's military government, has come under increasing fire over her perceived unwillingness to speak out against the treatment of the Rohingya or chastise the military.

 She has made no public comment since the latest fighting broke out.